-This document is for informational use only.
-All information and specifications given have been carefully prepared by the best efforts of CSC, and are believed to be true and accurate as of time publishing.
-CSC reserves the right to modify Elmer and its documents without notice.
+All information and specifications given in this document have been carefully prepared by the best efforts of CSC, and are believed to be true and accurate as of time writing.
+CSC assumes no responsibility or liability on any errors or inaccuracies in Elmer software or documentation.
+CSC reserves the right to modify Elmer software and documentation without notice.